-Article 26 Failure of the public organ to submit evidence
+Failure of the public organ to submit evidence

-- 1. The submission of evidence by the parties is done, in every case, before the first judicial session.
-On the written, reasoned request of the public organ, submitted within the time period set according to letter "b" of point 1 of article 25 of this law, the court sets a second time period for it, which should end no later than five days before the date of the judicial session.
-In case of the failure to submit evidence even within the second time period, the examination of the case continues only on the acts submitted. - 2.
-An unjustified violation of the obligation to submit evidence by the public organ even within the second time period set constitutes a reason for the court, at the request of the party, or on its own initiative, to impose a fine on the head of the public organ.
+- 1. The submission of evidence by the parties is done, in every case, before the first judicial hearing.
+On the written, reasoned request of the public organ, submitted within the time limit set according to letter "b" of point 1 of article 25 of this law, the court sets a second-time limit for it, which should end no later than five days before the date of the judicial hearing.
+In case of the failure to submit evidence even within the second-time limit, the examination of the case continues only on the acts submitted. - 2.
+An unjustified violation of the obligation to submit evidence by the public organ even within the second-time limit set constitutes a reason for the court, at the request of the party, or on its own initiative, to impose a fine on the head of the public organ.
 The amount of the fine is equal to 20 percent of the minimum pay on the national level, for every day of lateness. - 3.
 If the public organ does not submit evidence up to the date of the judicial session, then the court, evaluating the other evidence and the circumstances of the case, may consider the facts claimed by the other party, for the proving of which that evidence was requested, to be proven.

-Article 27 Order setting the judicial session
+Order setting the judicial session

 - 1. After it is assured of the performance of all the preparatory actions, the court immediately issues an order setting the judicial session.
-The time period for holding the judicial session may not be longer than 15 days. - 2.
-The order setting the judicial session contains: - a) the date, hour and place of holding the judicial session; - b) the parties and, as the case may be, the witnesses and experts requested by the parties who are to take part in the judicial session; - c) the experts designated by the judge; - ç) the notification and manner of notification of the parties and persons who are to take part in the session. - 3.
+The time limit for holding the judicial session may not be longer than 15 days. - 2.
+The order setting the judicial session contains: - a) The date, hour and place of holding the judicial session; - b) The parties and, as appropriate, the witnesses and experts requested by the parties who are to take part in the judicial session; - c) The experts designated by the judge; - c) The notification and manner of notification of the parties and persons who are to take part in the session. - 3.
 The notification to the parties should contain a warning that failure to submit evidence before the first session causes its non-acceptance.
 The notification to the witnesses and expert should contain a warning of the sanctions according to law for failure to appear in the session without a lawful reason.

-Article 28 Securing the lawsuit
+Securing the lawsuit